Moschheim: Economy and infrastructure

+The public local bus lines 424, 463, 481 and 958 connect Moschheim to the public transport.

+Moschheim.is located in the transport association Verkehrsverbund Rhein-Mosel (VRM) in the fare zone number 413.

 East of the community runs Bundesstraße 255, linking Montabaur and Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 3 km away.

-Moschheim had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), nowadays this line is only in service for fright traffic.
+Moschheim had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), nowadays this line between Montabaur and Wallmerod is only in service for fright traffic, from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ), IWQ has organized special train rides from Montabaur to Wallmerod in 2005, 2006, 2007 and 2010.

 The nearest access to train service is at Wirges on the Limburg-Staffel–Siershahn railway (RB29).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.